snasir-dev/KubernetesExamples/04-pods/5-Auto-Scale-Pods/Readme.md

 ## Metrics Server

 Is the Metrics Server installed in your cluster?
-Look for a pod called **metrics-server** in the kube-system namespace
+Look for a pod/deployment called **metrics-server** in the kube-system namespace

-    kubectl get po -n kube-system
+    kubectl get all -n kube-system | grep "metrics-server"

 If not, install the Metrics Server